ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 ##### Function Extensions
 {: unnumbered}

-Filter selectors may use function extensions, which are covered in Section {{<fnex}}.
+Filter selectors may use function extensions, which are covered in {{fnex}}.

 #### Examples
 {: unnumbered}